Reduced arc schemes for Veronese embeddings and global Demazure modules: Generalities

 \subsection{Cyclic modules and fusion product}

 We study the representation theory of the current algebra $\g \T \bC[t] = \g[t]$.
-A $\g[t]$-module $W$ is called cyclic if it is generated by a single vector $w$ as $\U(\g[t])$-module.
+A $\g[t]$-module $W$ is called cyclic if it is generated by a single vector $w$ as a $\U(\g[t])$-module.

-All the cyclic modules through this paper will be with a fixed cyclic vector.
+Throughout the paper, when we talk about a cyclic module, we assume that some cyclic vector is fixed.
 All the morphisms between cyclic modules are assumed to map the cyclic vector to the cyclic vector.

 Suppose we have two cyclic modules $W_1$ and $W_2$ with cyclic vectors $w_1$ and $w_2$.
 We denote by $W_1 \odot W_2$ the Cartan component in their tensor product:

 Let us prove one simple Lemma (note that a similar but a bit weaker result was proven in \cite[Proposition 1.2]{FKL}). \begin{lem} Suppose $W_1 \twoheadrightarrow W_1'$, $W_2 \twoheadrightarrow W_2'$ are surjective morphisms of cyclic modules.
 Then $W_1' \odot W_2'$ is a quotient of $W_1 \odot W_2$. \end{lem} \begin{proof} $W_1' \odot W_2'$ is precisely the image of $W_1 \odot W_2$ under the induced map $W_1 \otimes W_2 \twoheadrightarrow W_1' \otimes W_2'$. \end{proof}